kilkkij/line-deblur/README.md

 ## Conclusion

 Tweaking the model is finicky.
-Particularly the prior distribution is difficult to match real life photos.
+Particularly the prior distribution is difficult to have represent the statistics of real life photos.
 You might be better off using convolutional neural nets.